wnfs-wg/spec/spec/validation.md

 The goals with these extra validation steps are:
 - Ensure consistency between different specification-adhering implementations.
 If two implementations parse the same data and are both spec-adherent, they should either show the same data to the user or at least one of them errors out.
-- Keep enough extensibility in the specification format for it to eventuall evolve independently from the spec.
+- Keep enough extensibility in the specification format for it to eventually evolve independently from the spec.

 ## Enum Variant Validation